 Pros and cons

 The agriculture industry currently ranks as one of the largest emitters of carbon dioxide in the world.
 Combined with deforestation and poor forest management, it makes up a third of all man-made greenhouse emissions.
-Globally, people, and industries, are becoming increasing interested in adopting sustainable practices, and within agriculture, there is considerable pressure to reduce emissions and limit waste.
-Farmers need to find alternative, environmentally friendly growing methods that continue to meet a rising demand for food that are also kinder to the earth.
+Globally, people, and industries, are becoming increasingly interested in adopting sustainable practices, and within agriculture, there is considerable pressure to reduce emissions and limit waste.
+Farmers need to find alternative, environmentally-friendly growing methods that continue to meet a rising demand for food that is also kinder to the earth.

 Regenerative farming is a collection of farming practices that helps reduce carbon emissions, improve soil quality, as well as reduce erosion and runoff to provide a more sustainable way of growing food.
 Regenerative agriculture bases itself on the premise that farmers can leverage the photosynthesis of plants to increase nutrient density and improve soil health by increasing organic matter.
 These practices make crops more resilient whilst helping to close the carbon cycle.